wh6av/md380-radio/README.md

-This program was created for all users of the MD-380 and MD-390 radios.

 Please do not alter, change or modify coding.

 All questions should be directed to me via wh6av@allpuremedia.com.

+This program was created for all users of the MD-380 and MD-390 radios.
+Please note that this is intended to be run from a Raspberry Pi machine.
+Itcan also bu used on a Debian or Raspbian installation also.

-To install program unto Raspberry Pi, login to your Raspberry Pi and type the following commands at the command line:
+To install program unto Raspberry Pi, Debian or Raspbian, login via SSH and type the following commands at the command line:

 wget -N  http://66.75.80.170/md380-update